mccoyJosh/ClassInfo/SDEV220/M01/Day2/7_submitting.md

 - go through submitting

 - Gotta let me have access
-- Show how to like add notebook to github repo and then copy gituhb domain to canvas
+- Show how to like add notebook to github repo and then copy GitHub domain to canvas